 Aside from all the action, the other, perhaps more relaxing, reason to come to Teton Village in the summer is for the concerts and eating.
 Concerts on the Commons is a free outdoor concert series at 5 p.m. on Sunday evenings throughout July and August, whose beautiful setting typically draws a crowd of visitors and locals alike.
-There are also local bands that play at 5 p.m. on Thursdays in the Commons.

 The Grand Teton Music Festival runs from July 3 through August 17 and features some of the best musicians in the world for its Festival Orchestra Program.
 There are also jazz, chamber music, and brass performances and free family concerts.

 And whether you're looking for food to replenish energy after a long hike, or just pulling in to dine with a view, the assortment of culinary experiences in Teton Village are sure to excite.
 Restaurants at the base area boast a wide variety of cuisine.
-There's Italian and personal pizzas at Il Vilaggio Osteria, Jackson institution Teton Thai out by the Ranch parking lot, easy lunch on the patio by the tram dock at RPK3, taco truck style grab-n-go at the Tin Can Cantina and chicken fried sandwiches at Bodega's food truck.
+There are Italian and personal pizzas at Il Villaggio Osteria, Jackson institution Teton Thai out by the Ranch parking lot, easy lunch on the patio by the tram dock at RPK3, taco truck style grab-n-go at the Tin Can Cantina and chicken fried sandwiches at Bodega's food truck.
 And of course no visit to the Village—or Jackson Hole, for that matter—would be complete without a meal or a drink (and listening to music, too) at the iconic Mangy Moose.

 For the true experience, finish off a Jackson Hole day with a free ride up the gondola to The Deck for appetizers and drinks outdoors at 9,095 feet beginning at 4:30 p.m.
-The Piste Mountain Bistro is a new dinner spot up top, offering a comfortable menu of locally sourced dishes that you can savor yourself or share with the table.
+The Piste Mountain Bistro is a dinner spot up top, offering a comfortable menu of locally sourced dishes that you can savor yourself or share with the table.
 The Off-Piste Market has a full espresso bar, gourmet food, beer, wine and small essentials like sunscreen and batteries.

 If you had choose just one thing to do at Jackson Hole Mountain Resort—which would be incredibly difficult!—a ride on "Big Red" is a no-brainer.
 The vistas going up, down and, of course, on top are bar none.